-✓ PLANNING COMMISSION (Update)
+✓ PLANNING COMMISSION (No Change in Status)

 The Planning Commission met on February 2, 2021.
 In addition to the discussion on 8067 Miller Road (above), the commission held their annual meeting.
 They maintained the same slate of officers, with Wyatt as Chair, Novak as Vice-Chair, and Farmer as Secretary.
 They also approved the 2020 annual report, which is included in the packet.